Mario Lemieux: 1992–1997: Cancer, return, and retirement

 The Penguins started the 1992–93 season well, and Lemieux set a franchise record with at least one goal in twelve consecutive games, from October 6 to November 1.
-He was on pace to challenge Gretzky's records of 92 goals in one season (1981–82) and 215 points in one season (1985–86), until January 12, 1993, when he made the announcement that he was diagnosed with Hodgkin lymphoma.
+He was on pace to challenge Gretzky's records of 92 goals in one season (1981–82) and 215 points in one season (1985–86), until January 12, 1993, when he announced that he was diagnosed with Hodgkin lymphoma.
 He received aggressive radiation treatments which caused him to miss two months of play.
 When Lemieux returned, he was 12 points behind Buffalo's Pat LaFontaine in the scoring race.

 On the day of his last radiation treatment, Lemieux flew to Philadelphia to play against the Flyers, where he scored a goal and an assist in a 5–4 loss.
-Before the game Lemieux earned a standing ovation from Philadelphia fans—a rare occurrence for any visiting player, much less a rival Pittsburgh athlete.
+Before the game, Lemieux earned a standing ovation from Philadelphia fans—a rare occurrence for any visiting player, much less a rival Pittsburgh athlete.
 The Penguins won the President's Trophy, and the team's 119 points are still a franchise record.
 Lemieux scored at an incredible pace, notching an average 2.67 points per game—the third-highest points-per-game for a season, behind only Wayne Gretzky's 1983–84 and 1985–86 averages of 2.77 and 2.69 points per game, respectively.
 Lemieux won his second straight and fourth overall scoring title, finishing with 160 points (69 goals, 91 assists) in 60 games, beating out LaFontaine by 12 points despite playing in 24 fewer games.
 Throughout the season, Lemieux scored at least one point in 54 of his 60 games played.

 Notwithstanding Gretzky's abiding majesty, posterity will never forget that no athlete—not even the sainted Lou Gehrig—has ever before Lemieux been struck down by a deadly disease at the very moment when he was the best of his sport at the best he ever would be.
 And since: Lemieux has achieved miraculously in remission, struggling, on the side, with a back injury so grievous that it has benched him after he merely laced up a skate.
 That is the stuff that answers people these days when they wonder where all our sports heroes have gone.